tud-amr/localPlannerBench/README.md

 Postprocessing:

 The experiments can be postprocessed using the provide executable.
-When using poetry, make sure you are in the virtual environment (`poetry shell`)
+Again make sure you are in the virtual environment, when using poetry run:
+(`poetry shell`)

 ``` {.sourceCode .bash}